 Copper: A deficiency of this mineral can cause infertility.

-A deficiency in fluoride can cause infertility.
-Foods rich in this mineral are:
+Fluoride: A deficiency in fluoride can cause infertility.

 Iron is important for women wanting to conceive because a deficiency may cause anovulation (lack of ovulation) and poor egg health which can inhibit pregnancy at a rate of 60% higher than those with sufficient iron stores in their blood.